The Dutch police exist to maintain public order, offer assistance to those under threat, and to enforce the criminal law.

 Note that in these cases, the detectives are often supported by specialists.

 To maintain public order, each police officer in the Netherlands has been issued with a 9 mm service pistol, short baton and pepper spray.

 However, there are stringent regulations that restrict the use of force and weapons by the police.
 The Netherlands police force is monitored by a general public survey every two years, which evaluates the experiences of people who have come into contact with police force members.
 It is also audited every four years by an independent government body.

 You can contact the police:

-At the police website, you can find the contact details for your local police: click on Korpsen (top right hand corner of the webpage) select your region.
-Note that enquires and complaints should be made to your police branch / region.
+At the police website, you can find the contact details for your local police: click on Korpsen (top right-hand corner of the webpage) select your region.
+Note that enquiries and complaints should be made to your police branch / region.

 - If you are in an emergency and require urgent police assistance, you should call 112.

 - For non-emergency matters that still require police assistance, call 0900-8844.

 - If you have to call the Dutch police from abroad, use +31 34 357 88 44.